 Tuition for our program is paid for by the Sending School District.

-The Middle School Program utilizes a four tier level system based on the average of the student’s daily point sheets.
+The Middle School Program utilizes a four-tier level system based on the average of the student’s daily point sheets.
 Areas of focus are: time on task, following directions, respect, work completion, transition and specific target goals.
 Levels are assessed weekly through goal meetings with the student and counselor.

 Expectations for all students:

-- Stay on task
+- Time on task

 Target Goals: